Detached Garage Cost Ontario: What the Price Really Includes Once the Dirt Starts Moving

 Excavation and slab are where the project starts getting real

-Homeowners love to focus on framing because that is when the building starts looking like something.
+Homeowners love to focus on framing because that’s when the building starts looking like something.
 But before that, the slab has to be right.
-A detached garage slab is not just a flat piece of concrete.
-It is the floor, the base, and in many cases the part of the garage that gets abused the hardest.
+A detached garage slab isn’t just a flat piece of concrete – it’s the floor, the base, and often the part of the garage that gets abused the hardest.
 Vehicles, jacks, welders, tools, stored materials, thawing snow, and maybe radiant heating all pile their expectations onto that slab.

 The shell cost is not just square footage

-Yes, size matters.
-Bigger garages cost more.
+Yes, size matters – bigger garages cost more.
 Thank you, Captain Obvious.
 But the shell cost also moves with height, roof shape, wall complexity, finish level, and what the garage is supposed to become later.
-A simple rectangular detached garage with a straightforward roof and modest openings is one price bracket.
-A taller garage with storage trusses, upgraded cladding, more windows, and better detailing will land somewhere else.
+A simple rectangular garage with a straightforward roof and modest openings is one price bracket; a taller garage with storage trusses, upgraded cladding, more windows, and better detailing lands somewhere else.

-The garage doors also deserve respect.
+The garage doors deserve respect too.
 A couple of basic doors are manageable.
 Larger doors, higher-lift setups, insulated doors, extra glazing, openers, and more openings all add money surprisingly fast.
-People often under-budget this part because they are still mentally buying “garage doors” in the same way they buy patio furniture: as a category, not as a series of expensive choices.
+People under-budget this part because they’re still mentally buying “garage doors” the way they buy patio furniture – as a category, not as a series of expensive choices.

 Storage garages and heated workshops are not the same budget

-If workshop use is the real goal, see heated workshop builder Simcoe County.
-That page is useful because it treats the building like a working space, not just an oversized place to store a lawn mower and regret.
+If workshop use is the real goal, see heated workshop builder Simcoe County – it treats the building like a working space, not just an oversized place to store a lawn mower and regret.

 Electrical and heating are the two upgrades people under-price the most

-A cold detached garage with one light, one receptacle, and an opener is a modest electrical job.
-A garage with task lighting, multiple dedicated circuits, welding or compressor needs, EV charging expectations, or workshop equipment is not.
-Suddenly the electrical scope gets more serious.
-Sometimes the house panel handles it fine.
-Sometimes it does not.
-Either way, you do not want to discover that after the drywall is up.
+A cold garage with one light, one receptacle, and an opener is a modest electrical job.
+A garage with task lighting, multiple dedicated circuits, welding or compressor needs, EV-charging expectations, or workshop equipment is not.
+Suddenly the electrical scope gets serious – sometimes the house panel handles it fine, sometimes it doesn’t, and either way you don’t want to discover that after the drywall is up.
+(More on service sizing: 100 vs 200 amp service.)

 Heating is similar.
 If you only want the garage to be “less awful” in winter, your options may be simpler.
-If you want it to be truly comfortable, warm underfoot, and usable all season, then the mechanical side deserves real thought.
-That is why heated garages cost more than people expect.
-The building envelope and the heating system have to support the goal together.
+If you want it truly comfortable, warm underfoot, and usable all season, the mechanical side deserves real thought.
+That’s why heated garages cost more than people expect – the envelope and the heating system have to support the goal together.

 Simple rule: once you say “heated workshop,” stop comparing your project to a basic detached garage quote.